nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 <div markdown="block" class="alert alert-info">:information_source: **Note:**<br>
-  * Adding groups with the same group name is not allowed.
+  * Adding groups with the same group name is not possible.
   * Group names can contain alphanumeric and special characters. e.g. "AY2223S2-CS2103T"
   * This command is case-sensitive. e.g. "CS2103T" and "cs2103t" are treated as different courses.
 </div>